laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 As such, the namespace for these helpers has changed from `Laminas\View\Navigation` to `Laminas\Navigation\View\Helper`, so if you have referenced the FQCNs of these helpers in your code, you will need to update them accordingly.

+#### RenderChildModel

+The `RenderChildModel` helper never adequately rendered nested views, or took into account appending views.
+It was also un-documented, and not likely used very much.
+Possible use-cases were dubious at best and rendering view models can more easily be achieved by using the `Partial` view helper.

 #### ServerUrl

 The `ServerUrl` helper has been removed.
 Because this helper needs to be seeded with the current HTTP environment, its functionality is coupled to the framework you are using `Laminas\View` with, therefore, expect re-implementations of this helper in bridging libraries such as `mezzio-laminasviewrenderer`